neeraj14apr/node-test/README.md

 - [Node and npm](http://nodejs.org)
 - Environment specific settings are provided using [DotEnv](https://www.npmjs.com/package/dotenv).
-    - Supported environment types are managed in a [configuration file](https://github.com/original4sure/node-todo/blob/master/envConfig.js) .
+    - Supported environment types are managed in a .
 Make sure to provide a valid environment type through your .env file.
     - A local environment has been added by default

 - MongoDB: Make sure you have your own environment specific MongoDB database URI provided in your .env file.
-Check the supported keys [here](https://github.com/original4sure/node-todo/blob/master/config/database.js)
+Check the supported keys [here]
 ## Installation

-1. Clone the repository: `git clone git@github.com:original4sure/node-todo.git`
+1. Clone the repository:
 2. Provide a valid .env file at root of your project.
 Find setup instructions [here](https://www.npmjs.com/package/dotenv)
 3. Install the application dependencies: `npm install`
 4. Run Application test suite `npm test`.
 This script also generates a code coverage report using [Istanbul](https://www.npmjs.com/package/istanbul)